Special Education Preschool

-The evaluation team is made up of you the parent, qualified school personnel, care givers, and anyone who has information that may be relevant the report.
+The evaluation team is made up of you, the parent, qualified school personnel, care givers, and anyone who has information that may be relevant the report.
 The team will gather information about your child by way of parent input, observation, direct assessment, parent interviews, rating scales, and record reviews.

 Students who qualify for special education preschool services will attend either two or four days a week, depending on each child's individual needs.
 Qualified students attend tuition free.

-Typically students that live in the Conesville and Keene area attend Conesville Elementary, and students in the Union and Warsaw area attend Warsaw Elementary.
+Typically students that live in the Conesville and Keene area attend Conesville Elementary, and students in the Warsaw area attend Warsaw Elementary.
 In some cases a student's disability requires a different educational setting and the team will make the decision as to where to best serve that child's needs.

 Vision and hearing checks are completed several times during the school year by the district nurse, and referrals for more comprehensive examinations are sent home if needed.
 Preschool students are required to have or have had a physical and dental examination within the last 12 months.

-Jeff Vickers - Director of Special Programs
+Sheri Fortune - Director of Special Programs

 Phone: 740-824-3521 ext.
 1306